janis-commerce/mongodb-index-creator/README.md

 ```

 ## Notes
-- **If the schemas files contains indexes for collections that not exists in the target database, these collections will be created by MongoDB during the index creation process.**
+- **If the schemas files contains indexes for collections that not exists in the target database, the process will fail.**

 ## Errors